 What about customers that aren’t your customers yet?
 Building relationships with prospective customers is important as well.
 There are Proper Ways to Prospect new business and there is also a wrong way.
 Do not, I repeat, do not be pushy as this will drive people into the next county just so they can get away from you.
 Prospecting new business comes down to one simple thing, being a nice human and giving people information that can help them make an informed decision when it comes time for them to buy.
 Everything else is just window dressing.

 Now the most important of all the relationships, the people that you work with every single day.
 Your employees and co-workers’ relationships are paramount to the success of your business.
 Culture starts from the ground up and it’s impossible to build culture if everyone you work with doesn’t like each other.
 An easy way to improve these relationships making sure everybody knows what is expected of them.
-For example, if your CMO has a three-year plan, they should share that plan with everybody do the company knows What Your CMO Wants 3 Years From Now.

 Experience is Everything

 The options in today’s world are positively endless.
 Say you want to go on vacation, there are hundreds of tourism rich areas in the world who are all begging you to come to their state and each of them has different sections of the state that they want you to go to.
 So if there are so many options then why do Disney Parks continually see more tourists than nearly every other place in the world?
 Because they Sell an Experience.

 Disney wins the race the same way that Nike, Apple, and hundreds of other companies do, they don’t sell you their product, they sell you an experience centered around their product.
 People buy a sweatshirt from Patagonia not because it’s the comfiest shirt they’ve ever had (though they are darn comfy), but it’s because it says something about you and what you stand for.